ravi03071991/KT_Generator/README.md

 # KT_Generator

-Repository of the code base for KT Generation process that we worked at LifeSight, Google Cloud and Searce GenAI Hackathon.
+Repository of the code base for KT Generation process that we worked at Google Cloud, Searce and LifeSight GenAI Hackathon.

 ## Repo structure